PanPython123/ebridge/README.md

 ## Funny Classes

 The program has three main classes:
-1. The first one is `Ebridge()`, which is used to post personal data to direct to score page to get score data.
-The property `score_data` is very useful for I have been structed all score items as followed:
+1. The first one is `Ebridge()`, which is used to post ebridge account and password to home page and direct to the score page to get score data.
+The property `score_data` is very useful for I have been structed with all score items as followed:
 ```python
 [{'Attempt': '1',
   'credit': '5',